shania-codes/thewhiteroom/README.md

 ### Running
 Support for GPS data from smart watches.
-If possible, this is just the readme with my ideas, it will:
+If possible it will:
 - Shows where you ran assuming GPS data can do that,
-- Your pace (km/h and min/km no option for miles),
+- Your pace (km/h and min/km, no option for using miles instead),
 - Heart rate if that is included in the file format
 - Step count
 - Distance (km only)